Cossey/docker/wsdd/README.md

 ## Dockerfile Details

 `ENTRYPOINT` launches shell script `start.sh` that then passes script parameters via environment variables to the python script.
-Uses alpine image, and APKs python3.
-Copies the files over and `chmod`s the shell script.
+Uses the alpine base image.

+The `HEALTHCHECK` checks to see if the wsdd.py process is running.

 ## Building

 The `build.ps1` powershell script builds the image for amd64, arm and arm64 using `buildx`.
 It will also check the `wsdd.py` file for the current version number and use that for the tag as well as `latest`.
+The environment variable `DOCKER_HUB_PROFILE` must be set before you can build using the powershell script as this specifies the docker hub profile to build the image for.

+> The latest version of `wsdd.py` can be downloaded from the [github release page](https://github.com/christgau/wsdd/releases).

 ## Usage